Breaking New Ground

 Variable-Speed Air-Source Integrated Prototype

-ORNL’s new unoccupied research house provides field testing capabilities for a CRADA partner’s prototype variable-speed air-source integrated heat pump for space conditioning and water heating.
+ORNL’s new unoccupied research house provides a risk-reducing, whole building approach to realistic residential technology validation.
+Currently in the house, ORNL is evaluating a NORDYNE prototype variable-speed air-source integrated heat pump for space conditioning and water heating.
 Researchers implemented sensor technology that will collect data at regular intervals while the heat pump operates in a residential environment.

 Leveraging Fundamental Science